litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-network-loss.md

 ## Introduction

-- It injects packet loss on the specified container by starting a traffic control (tc) process with netem rules to add egress/ingress loss
+- It injects packet loss on the specified container by starting a traffic control (tc) process with netem rules to add egress loss
 - It can test the application's resilience to lossy/flaky network

 !!! tip "Scenario: Induce network loss of the target pod"
     ![Pod Network Loss](../../images/network-chaos.png)

 ## Uses

 ??? info "View the uses of the experiment"
     coming soon

 ## Prerequisites

 ??? info "Verify the prerequisites"
     - Ensure that Kubernetes Version > 1.16
     - Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a href="https://v1-docs.litmuschaos.io/docs/getstarted/#install-litmus">here</a>
     - Ensure that the <code>pod-network-loss</code> experiment resource is available in the cluster by executing <code>kubectl get chaosexperiments</code> in the desired namespace.
 If not, install from <a href="https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/pod-network-loss/experiment.yaml">here</a>

 ## Default Validations

 ??? info "View the default validations"
     The application pods should be in running state before and after chaos injection.

 ## Minimal RBAC configuration example (optional)

 !!! tip "NOTE"
     If you are using this experiment as part of a litmus workflow scheduled constructed & executed from chaos-center, then you may be making use of the [litmus-admin](https://litmuschaos.github.io/litmus/litmus-admin-rbac.yaml) RBAC, which is pre installed in the cluster as part of the agent setup.

     ??? note "View the Minimal RBAC permissions"